skip to content

 Steps taken to avoid this in the future (for corrections > 90 days)

-When your SPAA Analyst (Accountant) asks you for these things, they're not being difficult.
-They're following federal law and keeping us from being at risk when the next audit comes around.
-Audits have real consequences: Disallowed expenses.
-Don't let your expenses be the ones disallowed.
-Even if you tried to disuade your PI from the disallowed cost, it STILL doesn't feel good when it happens on your watch!
-Follow these guidelines to protect yourself and your PIs!
+When your SPAA Analyst (Accountant) asks you for these things, they're following federal law and keeping us from being at risk when the next audit comes around.

 What is: Completed in a Timely Manner?